AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/appendix.md

 Subsec. (b)(4).
 Act June 30, 1950, struck out comma between "the compensation of" and "such officers".

 **1949**—Subsec. (b)(4).
 Act Oct.
 28, 1949, substituted "Classification Act of 1949" for "Classification Act of 1923".

+#### Change of Name ####

+"Director of the Government Publishing Office" substituted for "Public Printer" in subsec. (b)(6) on authority of section 1301(d) of Pub.
+L. 113–235, set out as a note under section 301 of Title 44, Public Printing and Documents.

 #### Effective Date of 2013 Amendment ####